Beneficial Ownership & the Corporate Transparency Act

 • A beneficial owner refers to an individual who owns at least 25 percent of an entity or indirectly exercises “substantial control” over it.

-• The CTA amended the Bank Secrecy Act to require corporations, limited liability companies, and similar entities to supply three categories of information: information about the entity, BOI, and information about the company applicants involved in forming the entity.
+• The CTA amended the Bank Secrecy Act to require corporations, limited liability companies, and similar entities to supply three categories of information: information about the entity, beneficial ownership information (BOI), and information about the company applicants involved in forming the entity.

-• The CTA authorizes FinCEN to collect and disclose beneficial ownership information to authorized government authorities and financial institutions, subject to effective safeguards and controls.
+• The CTA authorizes FinCEN to collect and disclose BOI to authorized government authorities and financial institutions, subject to effective safeguards and controls.
 The statute requires the submission of regular reports to the federal government that include a litany of sensitive personal identifiers of the owners, senior employees, and/or advisors of covered entities.

 Resources